vanessa-kang/tp/docs/DevOpsGuide.md

 PlanNUS uses GitHub Actions for continuous integration.
 The necessary GitHub Actions configuration files exist as `.github/workflows/gradle.yml`.
 This file does not require further set up.

+## I/O Testing

+PlanNUS uses automated scripts located in the `./text-ui-test` folder to test for the correct output given a sequence of inputs.

+To test for the input/output of PlanNUS

+1. Change needed input in `input.txt` located in `./text-ui-test` folder
+2. Change the expected output in `EXPECTED.TXT` located in `./text-ui-test` folder
+3. Run the scripts for testing
+   * On windows, run `runtest.bat`
+   * On UNIX systems, run `runtest.sh`
+4. The scripts will run and throws a warning message if the actual output differs from the expected output
+5. The actual output will be stored in `ACTUAL.TXT` located in `./text-ui-test` folder

 ## Making a release

 Here are the steps to create a new release.